CromwellCMS/Cromwell/website/docs/development/theme-development.md

 2. Cromwell CMS needs to generate meta info files on your source code.
 In order to parse your files, we need to transpile them into plain JavaScript first.

 3. We need to generate Admin panel bundles.
 That adds ability for each page to be opened and modified in Admin panel Theme Editor.
 Pre-build phase generates one bundle per [configured page](#configure-pages) in cromwell.config.js.
-For now, to optimize performance these files generated only in production build mode, but not in watch mode.
+By default these bundles generated only in production build mode (for performance reasons), but if you want to do the same in watch mode, you need to add `--admin`/`-a` argument to the command: `npx crw b -w -a`

 4. We make your Frontend dependencies available to re-use for Plugins.
 See [Frontend dependencies](#todo) page for details.